 Pay Related Social Insurance (PRSI) contributions are deducted from your income and used to fund social insurance payments, for example, State pensions.
 There are different rates of PRSI for different categories.
 Most employees pay Class A PRSI.
-If you are self-employed, you pay PRSI at a lower rate called Class S. PRSI for self-employed people was introduced in 1988.
+If you are self-employed, you pay Class S PRSI.
+PRSI for self-employed people was introduced in 1988.

 People who pay Class S include farmers, professional people, certain company directors, people in business on their own or in partnerships and people with income from investments, rents or maintenance payments.
 Employees who are also self-employed in a trade or profession pay Class S PRSI on that income as well as their Class A PRSI contribution as an employee.

 Class S contributions only cover you for a limited number of payments.
-In general they do not cover you for any short-term payments including illness and disability payments.
-They do not cover you for Jobseeker's Benefit.
+In general, they do not cover you for any short-term payments including illness and disability payments.
 If you satisfy all the other conditions, Class S contributions can entitle you to:

 Note that you cannot claim your State Pension (Contributory) until all outstanding payments have been made.
 If you are aged over 66 and still owe Class S PRSI contributions, your State Pension (Contributory) will only be paid from the date that you have paid all outstanding contributions and any outstanding income taxes in full.

-The Department of Social Protection has published a leaflet PRSI for the Self-Employed - SW74.
+The Department of Employment Affairs and Social Protection has published a leaflet PRSI for the Self-Employed - SW74.

 If you are aged between 16 and 66 you pay Class S PRSI of 4% on all your income for tax purposes, that is, gross income less allowable expenses.
 You must pay 4% of all your income or €500, whichever is greater.